Why the name Queen Bee?

 Because of course every beautiful bride is Queen Bee for the day!

 But also because I am keen to support and give back, this is not just a dream or a business venture, it’s an opportunity to do more.

 The future of the planet is in our hands, and the declining bee population is something that is close to my heart, so £10 of every dress sold in our boutique will be gifted to The Bumblebee Conservation Trust for ongoing research, preservation and educational work with schools.

-Also, our gift of honey to each bride who purchases a dress is produced by our local Bee Keeper, Chris Bergmann, on the edge of the Mapledurham estate in a beautiful bluebell wood.
+Also, our gift of honey to each bride who purchases a dress is produced by our local bee keeper from bees who live on the edge of the Mapledurham estate in a beautiful bluebell wood.

 Kate Norris – Owner

 I just love all things wedding and creative!
 Having run my own wedding planning business in the past, had a very grown up job in B2B event management and guest speaker hosting, and most recently freelancing my floral skills to a highly respected local florist….my heart has finally taken over and a 20 year dream to open a bridal boutique is born.
 My first priority is that every bride, including whichever family and friends she brings along, has a fun, relaxing and magical experience with us.

 Mapledurham House is a beautiful Elizabethan privately owned stately home located on the banks of the Thames with it’s very own working water mill.
 The house and surrounding village have been used for filming such as the 1976 The Eagle Has Landed and also for several television series, including Midsomer Murders.

 It is also reputed to have been the inspiration for E. H. Shepard's illustrations of Toad Hall for Kenneth Grahame's The Wind in the Willows, although this is also claimed by several other beautiful local country houses!
 Poop-Poop!